 At its core, Birda is a friendly community of nature lovers of all different experiences and backgrounds ready to help with species suggestions and give kudos for your bird sightings and achievements.

-In addition to an ever-growing species guide which offers thousands of bird reference, and user generated photos to help identify the nuances of each species, Birda has incredible integration with location data which means that users can find top birding locations anywhere on the globe.
+In addition to an ever-growing species guide which offers thousands of bird references, and user generated photos to help identify the nuances of each species, Birda has incredible integration with location data which means that users can find top birding locations anywhere on the globe.

 To top it all off, by using Birda, you help conservationists and scientific researchers by sharing your bird sightings.
 Researchers use anonymous sighting records to better understand migration patterns and the effectiveness of conservation efforts.
 This helps experts put the proper measures in place to protect and safeguard birds.